SalmonMode/salmonmode.github.io/_pages/waterfall_simulation_writeup.md

 ### Deadlock Estimation

-Once an iteration concludes, and all workers have had their schedules completely filled, the model attempts to project how many sprints it would take for that configuration to reach a deadlock.
+Once an iteration concludes, and all workers have had their schedules completely filled, the simulation attempts to project how many sprints it would take for that configuration to reach a deadlock.
 Its calculations revolve around one question:

 How well can the testers keep up with the programmers in regards to their respective work iterations, in addition to the necessary automation work?